James4Ever0/notes/Image and audio feature extraction for Language Models.md

 When unsure, the agent shall consult online search engines, subtitles and existing recognized entities for classification.
 If a dataset is successfully created, one can train a YOLO model to speed up the process, used along with popular person/anime head detection models.

 In most videos speakers and visuals are aligned.
 You can first identify speakers then get character identification.
-Remember you need to use special pipeline for long-time diarization.
+Remember you need to use special pipeline for long-time diarization, sharing speaker features for cross-audio diarization.

 ---